 If one of you has a lot of family or friends, and the other does not, find out what those relationships mean.
 Where will you spend holidays?
 If there are family members who have problems, such as addiction or mental illness, how much will that impact your relationship?5.
 How do you handle anger and other emotions?

 We all get upset from time to time.
 If you are usually good at diffusing each other's anger, and being supportive through times of grief or pain, your emotional bond will deepen as time goes on.
 If your tendency is to react to each other and make the situation more volatile and destructive, you need to correct that problem before you live together.6.
 How do you show love to each other?

 Sharing what actions and words mean love to you may be surprising.
 Even if it's a struggle, discussing how you give and receive love will improve your relationship.
 You will understand what makes each of you feel loved, and how to express your love effectively.7.
 How well did you discuss these very questions?

 Asking yourselves these questions are excellent tests of your ability to define and work out problems.
 Constructive discussion that leads to a mutually satisfactory solution means you know how to solve problems in your relationship.
 If not, get counseling before going further.
 Tina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at firstname.lastname@example.org.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at firstname.lastname@example.org.